noir-lang/noir/yarn-project/noir-compiler/README.md

-# Aztec Noir compiler
+# Aztec.nr compiler

-The Aztec noir compiler compiles noir contracts using nargo and outputs Aztec formatted contract ABIs.
-The compiler can also generate typescript classes for each contract, as well as Noir interfaces for calling external functions.
+The Aztec.nr compiler compiles Aztec.nr contracts using nargo and outputs Aztec formatted contract ABIs.
+The compiler can also generate typescript classes for each contract, as well as Aztec.nr interfaces for calling external functions.

 ## Installation